-- We are substantially dependent on our RAF and FGFR programs. - · Our preclinical studies and clinical trials may fail to demonstrate the safety and efficacy of our product candidates. - · Our discovery and development activities are focused on the development of therapeutics in an evolving area of science. - The outcome of testing and early clinical trials may not be predictive of the success of later clinical trials. - In addition to our RAF and FGFR programs, our prospects depend in part upon discovering, developing and commercializing product candidates from our research programs. - Our approach to the discovery and development of product candidates is unproven. - The regulatory approval processes of regulatory authorities are lengthy, time consuming and unpredictable. - We have limited experience as a company in conducting clinical trials to completion. - We may not be able to file INDs on the timelines we expect. - Our product candidates may cause significant adverse events, toxicities or other undesirable side effects. - Data from our preclinical studies and clinical trials may change as more data become available and are subject to verification. - We could experience delays or difficulties in the enrollment or maintenance of patients in clinical trials. - Pandemics or other widespread public health concerns could adversely impact our business. - We face substantial competition which may result in others discovering, developing or commercializing products before us. - The manufacture of drugs is complex, and third-party manufacturers may encounter production difficulties. - Our product candidates may not achieve adequate market acceptance among the medical community. - The market opportunities for our product candidates may be limited to certain smaller patient subsets. - Our product candidates may become subject to unfavorable third-party coverage and reimbursement practices. - Our business entails a significant risk of product liability.
+- We are substantially dependent on our RAF program. - · Our preclinical studies and clinical trials may fail to demonstrate the safety and efficacy of our product candidates. - · Our discovery and development activities are focused on the development of therapeutics in an evolving area of science. - · The outcome of testing and early clinical trials may not be predictive of the success of later clinical trials. - In addition to our RAF program, our prospects depend in part upon discovering, developing and commercializing other product candidates, including our c-MET inhibitor KIN-8741 and CDK4 selective research programs. - Our approach to the discovery and development of product candidates is unproven. - The regulatory approval processes of regulatory authorities are lengthy, time consuming and unpredictable. - We have limited experience as a company in conducting clinical trials to completion. - We may not be able to file INDs on the timelines we expect. - Our product candidates may cause significant adverse events, toxicities or other undesirable side effects. - · Data from our preclinical studies and clinical trials may change as more data become available and are subject to verification. - We could experience delays or difficulties in the enrollment or maintenance of patients in clinical trials. - We face substantial competition which may result in others discovering, developing or commercializing products before us. - The manufacture of drugs is complex, and third-party manufacturers may encounter production difficulties. - Our product candidates may not achieve adequate market acceptance among the medical community. - The market opportunities for our product candidates may be limited to certain smaller patient subsets. - Our business entails a significant risk of product liability.